matymm347/maparium/README.md

 ### Environmental

-- **Flood hazard map**: Areas of flood hazard for rivers where the probability of river flooding is moderate and equals 1% (once every 100 years)
+- **Flood hazard map**: Areas of flood hazard for rivers and seas with varying probabilities or levee breaches

 _More layers are continuously being added._